b4n3y/Laravel-Social-Network-Backend/README.md

 ## API Documentation

 The API is designed for front-end applications, both web and mobile.
-Detailed API documentation is available [here](#) (replace with actual link if using Swagger or Postman).
+For detailed API documentation, please refer to the `API_DOCUMENTATION.txt` file included in this repository.

 ## Contributing